telemachus/notes/socrates-companion/notes.md

 And Socrates explicitly says that the definition must apply to all things "in the same manner" (295d6).

+## Chapter 8: Socratic Moral Psychology

+Their arguments about the power of appearance seem to proceed on *a priori* grounds far more than by consideration of anything Socrates or any interlocutor says.
+Their *a priori* opinions also don't strike me as especially obvious.

+A good contrast with Chapter 7.
+Reshotko tries to argue almost completely from what Socrates (and other characters) say, while Brickhouse and Smith care a great deal more about philosophical plausibility.
+They struggle to make more room than Penner and Reshotko for non-rational persuasion.
+The result will seem to many readers like a very weak or attenuated version of motivational *intellectualism*.

 ## Chapter 9: Socrates on love (Suzanne Obdrzalek)

 Obdrzalek reviews the Socratic theory of love, as found primarily in